anvie/zufar/README.md

 * Semi-persistent.
 * Memcached compatible,

 ZufarDB could be [Memcached](http://memcached.org/) alternative, you can use any memcached client library out there.
-At this moment only support for `set`, `get`, and `delete` command.
+At this moment only support for `set`, `get`, and `delete` command, and not support TTL yet.

 ## Compile